JaviCervera/wiz3d/README.md

 `$brew install cmake`
 `$brew install swig3.0`

-Then, just double click from Finder on `build.command` and the executable file `micron` will be created on the `_build` folder (it is a 32 bit binary).
-All the samples will run automatically when you run the build script.
+Then, just double click from Finder on `build.command` and the library file `libmicron.dylib` will be created on the `_build` folder.

+To run the examples, use the `run.command` script.
+You must have previously built the engine.

 ## Building on Linux
 You should have **Cmake** and **swig3.0** installed to be able to build the engine.
 For example, to install them on Ubuntu, type: